 The net interest income risk is measured by calculating the impact of e.g. a parallel interest rate shift of one (1) percentage points on the Group's net interest income over one year.
 The objective of net interest income risk management is to maintain such amounts of, and reference rates and repricing dates for, receivables and liabilities in the banking book that the effects of fluctuations in market interest rates on the Group's net interest income are as slight and temporary as possible.
-The reference rates generally used in mortgage loans.
+The reference rates of interest-bearing receivables are determined in accordance with reference rates generally used in mortgage loans.
 Funding operations are based on market terms.